canonical/ubuntu-cloud-docs/aws/aws-explanation/ec2-image-retention-policy.rst

      - Deprecate all except latest serial
    * -
      - Unlaunched***
-     - Privatise all images
+     - Privatize all images
-     - Privatise all except latest serial
+     - Privatize all except latest serial
    * - LTS Release
      - Active
      - Delete all *but* the last 3 serials